 Early Origins of the Apreece family

 "In 1115, Grufydd ab Rhys, Prince of South Wales, took sanctuary in the church of Aberdaron, from the treachery of Grufydd ab Cynan, sovereign of North Wales, who intended to deliver him into the hands of the English monarch, Henry I. The young prince escaped with his partisans by night, and set forward on his journey to the deep forest of Strath Towy, in South Wales, where, having collected the adherents of his family, he commenced hostilities against the Norman and Flemish settlers. "

 Early History of the Apreece family

 This web page shows only a small excerpt of our Apreece research.
-Another 162 words (12 lines of text) covering the years 161 and 1615 are included under the topic Early Apreece History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1615, 1601, 1607, 1606, 1647, 1541, 1624 and 1616 are included under the topic Early Apreece History in all our PDF Extended History products and printed products wherever possible.

 Apreece Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Apreece have included Rees, Reece, Rhys, Ap Rhys and others.

 Early Notables of the Apreece family (pre 1700)